-In March 2013, Westar Energy entered into a new, three-year sales agency financing agreement and master forward sale agreement.
-The maximum amount that Westar Energy may offer and sell under the agreements is the lesser of an aggregate of \$500.0 million or approximately 25.0 million shares, subject to adjustment for share splits, share combinations and share dividends.
+In March 2013, Westar Energy entered into a new, three-year sales agency financing agreement and master forward sale agreement similar to the sales agency financing agreement and forward sale agreements entered into in April 2010.
+The maximum amount that Westar Energy may offer and sell under the March 2013 agreements is the lesser of an aggregate of \$500.0 million or approximately 25.0 million shares, subject to adjustment for share splits, share combinations and share dividends.
 Under the terms of the sales agency financing agreement, Westar Energy may offer and sell shares of its common stock from time to time.
-In addition, under the terms of the sales agency financing agreement and master forward sale agreement, Westar Energy may from time to time enter into one or more forward sale transactions with the bank, as forward purchaser, and the bank will borrow shares of Westar Energy's common stock from third parties and sell them through its agent.
+In addition, under the terms of the March 2013 sales agency financing agreement and master forward sale agreement, Westar Energy may from time to time enter into one or more forward sale transactions with the bank, as forward purchaser, and the bank will borrow shares of Westar Energy's common stock from third parties and sell them through its agent.
 The agent receives a commission equal to 1% of the sales price of all shares sold under the agreements.
 Westar Energy must settle the forward sale transactions within 18 months of the date each transaction is entered.
+Under the terms of March 2013 agreements and April 2010 agreements, during the nine months ended September 30, 2013 Westar Energy entered into transactions with respect to an aggregate of approximately 2.5 million shares of common stock resulting in 4.2 million shares that could be settled as of September 30, 2013.